 -

-Social Organizations (Greek and Independent Groups) will need to complete one project or program per semester related to advocacy/education, direct service, or philanthropic giving.
+Social Organizations (Greek and Independent Groups) must have 80% of it's membership attend and check-in at an educational program and a direct service/philanthropic giving.
 The chosen project should fit within the mission of the organization and and can serve the campus or local community.
 Many fraternities and sororities complete projects with a philanthropy designed by their (inter)national office.

 Reporting Service: